-‘The question Yvon put was, “What would a food company look like for Patagonia?”’ says Cameron over Zoom and from her company’s base in Sausalito, California.
+‘The question Yvon put was, “What would a food company look like for Patagonia?”’ says Cameron over Zoom from her company’s base in Sausalito, California.
 ‘That was the challenge, so I wrote the business plan and we started to progress it together, fleshing out the direction.’

 The idea was to take the best ideas and core elements of Patagonia as a whole, and apply that to the food industry, says Cameron – whose background is in food startups in the US.
-So the food arm of Patagonia was born.
+So the food arm of Patagonia Provisions was born.

 Patagonia Provisions started small, with a product aimed at the outdoors market: packs of smoked sockeye salmon jerky from sustainably harvested, fully mature fish.
 From there it has grown (at a rate of 40 to 50 percent year-on-year – they don’t publish any other figures) to encompass every type of food from buffalo jerky to organic pasta, Spanish anchovies, baby food, condiments and breakfast grains; there are some 50 lines.